RobJacobson/ws-dottie/docs/describe-project/archive/shared-standards.md

 **Factual Grounding**
 - Base descriptions on WSDOT API specification
 - Use actual API data and website information
-- Apply common sense, but don't speculate
+- Apply common sense, but don't speculate about specific reasons for edge cases
+- Document what the data shows, not what you assume it means
 - Prefer existing WSDOT language as starting point

 ---